1274: Pope Gregory X confirmed a bull issued in 1272 banning charges of blood ritual.

 1920: In London, Rebecca Sieff, Dr. Vera Weizmann (wife of Israel's first president, Dr. Chaim Weizmann), Edith Eder, Romana Goodman and Henrietta Irwell founded Women's International Zionist Organization (WIZO)

-1920: Arthur Meighen, who was pro-Zionist, begins his first term as Prime Minister of Canada.
+1920: Arthur Meighen, who was pro-Zionist, began his first term as Prime Minister of Canada.

 1921: Dr. Joseph H. Hertz, the Chief Rabbi of the British Empire finished his visit to Vancouver, Canada.